Hochman Consultants - Internet Marketing

 • Unique titles and meta descriptions on internal pages.

 These factors may, or may not, be exactly what Google uses to trigger Sitelinks.
-Nevertheless, everything on this list is desirable for a web marketing program, so using the list to guide our strategy will probably help our sites become more effective in any case.
+Nevertheless, everything on this list is desirable for a web marketing program, so using the list as a guide would probably make your site more effective.

 We know that Google search results pages (SERPs) contain links with tracking info, and that many users have Google accounts, so Google can watch their behavior over time.
 Google provides webmasters with Google Analytics free of charge.
-Google isn't expending resources to do all this tracking without reason.
-We can safely assume that Google will somehow use all that data to improve their search results, with features like Sitelinks.
+Google provides the Chrome web browser free of charge.
+Google isn’t expending resources to do all this tracking, and write all this software, without a return on their investment.
+We can safely assume that Google will somehow use all that data to improve their search results with features like Sitelinks.

 If I were Google, I'd be very interested to know which search results have above-average click through rates for particular keywords.
 I'd also like to know if searchers were happy with my search results.
 If too many searchers choose a listing and then return to the SERP, that could indicate a poor quality search result.
 All this information is collected automatically, providing a scalable way to identify search spam, and the opposite, search "gems."
 A search gem with significant search volume would be the ideal candidates for a Sitelinks listing.

 While we can only make educated guesses, we may as well do things that are also good for Search Engine Marketing (SEM) and user experience.
-Even if our guesses are off, we won't be wasting effort with these recommendations:
+Even if these guesses miss the target, you won’t be wasting effort with these recommendations:

-• Create structured navigation using HTML features like unordered lists (UL) and text links.
+• Create structured navigation using the HTML 5 tag, or HTML features like unordered lists (UL) and text links.
 Use CSS to style menus with the desired appearance.
 Lists can be displayed horizontally or vertically, and be any size or color.
-We can add background images, colors and border to create the appearance of a box or button.
-All this can be done with text links.
+If desired, add background images, colors and border to create the appearance of a box or button.
+All this decor can be added to text links.

 • Organize navigation to present a smaller number of logical destinations that visitors will choose frequently.
-Don't overwhelm the visitor with too many choices on the main navigation.
+Don’t overwhelm the visitor with too many choices on the main navigation.
+Psychologists have discovered that most people can efficiently handle a maximum of 4-7 choices; more choices is overwhelming.
 Make sure the main navigation items are the things that users want.
+To get Sitelinks you want to present visitors with a reasonable number of pages that they will actually choose to visit.

-• Craft unqiue and informative titles and META descriptions, especially for the home page, to improve click through rates from the search results.
+• Craft unique, informative titles and meta descriptions, especially for the home page and pages linked from the main navigation, to improve click through rates from the search results.
 Make sure the meta information is accurate to avoid misleading searchers.
-We don't want people to bounce off the site because it fails to meet their expectations.
+We don’t want people to arrive, and then leave, because the site fails to match expectations.

 • Make the site really useful.
-Even if the site's information is not exactly what the visitor wants, if we provide useful outbound links throughout the site, the visitor may browse to another site rather than returning to the search results.
-Remember, Google can tell if a searcher bounces back to the search results, and if that happens too often, it's probably not helping a site's reputation.
+Even if the site’s information is not exactly what the visitor wants, providing useful outbound links throughout the site will help the visitor the page they need, rather than returning to the search results.
+Remember, Google can tell if a searcher returns to the search results, and if that happens too often, it’s probably not helping a site’s reputation.